Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 11. Legal Risk Mitigation for Medical Reviews

 When it comes to legal protection, proactivity beats damage control.
-Reviews are public and permanent, and mishandling them can lead to regulatory attention — or lawsuits.
+Public feedback is visible and lasting, and improper handling can attract scrutiny from regulators — or even result in legal action.

 What to do if: